 In general, if you include these elements in your punch list, you’ll be prepared for any problems that might arise after you submit it to the contractor for rectification.

 The name ‘punch lists’ comes from the traditional method of literally punching a hole next to items on the list of issues as you resolve them.
-Today, the construction industry tends to use a mix of paper lists and spreadsheets to create punch lists and monitor progress.
+Today, the construction industry tends to use a mix of paper lists and spreadsheets to create lists and monitor progress.

 • Lost lists

-• Poor communication around the punch list
+• Poor communication

 • Poor description of location or type of fault